bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="time"></a>
 ## Session of Thursday, 9h30/10h45
-**Simulations** : faking datasets with complex sources (pulsar, template model), creation of an hdu-table and an obs-table

-Made by Quentin Remy (MPIK, Heidelberg).
+**Timing analysis**: More time-domain algorithms, PSD handling.

+Made by Claudio Galelli (LUTh, Meudon) and Jean-Philippe Lenain (LPNHE, Paris).
 Location : room CIAS, Observatoire de Meudon

+Link to the notebook.

 <a name="simu"></a>
 ## Session of Thursday, 11h15/12h30